 "We want patients to lose fat and preserve muscle, bone and other lean body mass," Prachand explained.
 "Health isn't just about weight or BMI.
 It's also about what your body is capable of at the new weight."
 Elliot can now do push-ups and even a few pull-ups.
 He has increased his cardiovascular endurance and intensity.

 "I try not to give weight loss patients precise goals like a certain weight or a specific BMI," Prachand said.
 "If they miss a single target, it can sap their initiative.
 But Graham is well into the range where we want him to be right now.
 He's motivated to stay on top of it and he's really taken to heart the concept of functional fitness rather than a single number on the scale or on a blood test as a measure of health."

 Minimally Invasive Obesity Surgery

 Laparoscopic obesity surgery offers the same results as traditional obesity surgery, but with less pain and fewer complications.
-Patients typically return home two to four days after surgery.Learn more about our weight loss surgery options
+Patients typically return home two to four days after surgery.Learn more about our bariatric surgery options